LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/calls.md

 ### Handling hanging-up, cancelled invitation and expiry
-A call invitation can be cancelled by the agent or expires after 2 minutes if not cancelled, accepted or rejected.
-In case of cancelation or expiry, a new ``cqm.ExConversationChangeNotification`` event is triggered with ``CLOSED`` as ``sessionState`` property.
-The same event is triggered when the call ended.
+The following ``cqm.ExConversationChangeNotification`` event is triggered when a call ended, an invitation was cancelled by the Agent or in case the invitation expired after 2 minutes:

 ```json
 {